usdoj-crt/beta-ada/_pages/_resources/olmstead-mandate-statement.md

 ---
 title: Statement of the Department of Justice on Enforcement of the Integration Mandate of Title II of the Americans with Disabilities Act and <em>Olmstead</em> v.
 L.C.
-description: "This technical assistance guide is created to assist individuals in understanding their rights and public entities in understanding their obligations under the ADA and Olmstead."
+description: "This technical assistance guide is created to assist individuals in understanding their rights and public entities in understanding their obligations under the ADA and <em>Olmstead</em>."
 permalink: /resources/olmstead-mandate-statement/
 lead: |-
   In the years since the Supreme Court&rsquo;s decision in <em>Olmstead v.
 L.C.</em>, 527 U.S. 581 (1999), the goal of the integration mandate in title II of the Americans with Disabilities Act &ndash; to provide individuals with disabilities opportunities to live their lives like individuals without disabilities &ndash; has yet to be fully realized.&nbsp; Some state and local governments have begun providing more integrated community alternatives to individuals in or at risk of segregation in institutions or other segregated settings.&nbsp; Yet many people who could and want to live, work, and receive services in integrated settings are still waiting for the promise of <em>Olmstead</em> to be fulfilled.